danielearwicker/immuto/docs-src/getting_started/04_what_just_happened.md

 A **property** is a really simple example of a cursor, supporting a single action type, `"REPLACE"`, that lets you assign a new value.
 So it mimics a traditional cursor.

-The `binding` prop of `TextInput` needs a cursor to a string, and `Person.firstName` makes exactly that.
-We just had to pass it a cursor to a `Person`.
+The `binding` prop of `TextInput` needs a cursor to a string.
+We have a cursor to a whole `Person`.
+We can "pipe" it through `Person.firstName` to get a cursor to the `firstName` string of our `Person`.

-How do we get a cursor to a person?
+How did we get a cursor to a person?
 Well, in this case we used `bindToStore`, because our whole store is a `Person`.
 But a cursor can refer to any `Person` embedded within a complex structure, so `PersonEditor` doesn't necessarily have to be at the root of our UI, as we'll see.

 It's good idea to only use properties for really simple individual values: strings, numbers, booleans, that can vary independently.